tonyruan2/Dueling_Simulator/PROPOSAL.md

 In broad terms, 'dueling' refers to one-on-one combat between two players.
 However, dueling is more often associated with legal gambling in OSRS.
 More specifically, most duels in OSRS consist of players staking money against one another and participating in a rule-enforced fight to determine the winner.
-Of the numerous rules, the most important ones are melee combat only (no ranged or magic), no stat boosting potions, no armor, no movement, and either no weapon or one weapon, depending on the type of duel.
+Of the numerous rules, the most important ones are melee combat only (no ranged or magic), no stat boosting potions, no armor, no movement, and either no weapon or one weapon.

 The aforementioned rules are what I will follow when implementing my dueling simulator.
 However, I will not implement the gambling part of the duel because most gamblers will only duel players of similar stats and items.